 Others have been less acclaimed after seeking out new life.
 An example is Virginia Livingston, MD, the discoverer of the cause of all cancer (1).
 She discovered a bacterium, the cause of cancer, she called Progenitor cryptocides, which, unfortunately only she could grow.
 Her therapies include an autogenous ‘vaccine” made from your own urine, which will probably preclude widespread use even in alternative therapies circles.
 I wonder if Jenny would object to vaccines if there were naturally derived from the patients urine?

-Discovering a new form of pathogenic microbiology that no one else can see or grow is not uncommon, since people seem to be unable to recognise artifact on slides, be it Oscillococcinum being seen by Joseph Roy 200 years ago or Virginia Livingston in the 1960’s.
+Discovering a new form of pathogenic microbiology that no one else can see or grow is not uncommon, since people seem to be unable to recognise artifact on slides, be it Oscillococcinum being seen by Joseph Roy 200 years ago or Virginia Livingston in the 1960s.
 Sometimes I regret the discovery of H. pylori as a cause of gastritis as it gives the alternative microbiologists a medical Galileo to point at.
 H. pylori is used as an example, erroneously, of a bacteria causing disease that was laughed at by the medical establishment (Parenthetically, as my flawed memory has it, while I was an Infectious Disease Fellow the data for H. pylori came trickling in.
 I remember discussing the papers with one of my attendings who was an expert in GI infections.
-We all thought is was an interesting hypothesis and waited further data with interest.
+We all thought it was an interesting hypothesis and waited further data with interest.
 I cannot remember anyone dismissing the idea out of hand with derisive laughter.
 But then, I remain convinced that infections are the cause of all disease, at least the diseases that matter).

-A letter from a reader lead me another lone reseacher who has discovered the cause and treatment of many, if not all, diseases.
+A letter from a reader lead me another lone researcher who has discovered the cause and treatment of many, if not all, diseases.
 So may I introduce to you, Trevor Marshall, the developer of the Marshall Protocol.
-(As I have said many time, I want something in medicine named after me, and it is not the glove breaking during an exam.
+(As I have said many times, I want something in medicine named after me, and it is not the glove breaking during an exam.
 “Damn, I just had a Crislip.
 I need to go and clean my nails.”
 If Swan or Groshong can get some silly little catheter named after them, well, I should be good for some eponym).
 You have not heard of Trevor Marshall?
 Often the fate of originality is to languish in obscurity.

 The Marshall Protocol has all the characteristics of modern alternative therapy: a single discoverer, a hitherto undiscovered biology, an unproven therapeutic intervention and one of the most aggravating issues in alternative medicines: Taking a scientific truth the size of a molehill and transmogrifying it into a Cascade Range of exaggerated disease etiology and treatment.
-Unlike most alternaive proponents, however, as best as I can tell Dr Marshall does not seem to be in the business of making a business from his discovery, although he does have patent applications for his protocol.
+Unlike most alternative proponents, however, as best as I can tell Dr. Marshall does not seem to be in the business of making a business from his discovery, although he does have patent applications for his protocol.

-Dr Marshall is a PhD in electrical engineering and was diagnosed years ago with sarcoidosis.
+Dr. Marshall has a PhD in electrical engineering and was diagnosed years ago with sarcoidosis.
 It was his diagnosis with what is often a fatal disease that lead to his insights into diseases.
 One cannot help but think of Linus Pauling and his vitamin C epiphany after almost dying of kidney failure.
 Staring into the eyes of your own mortality almost always leads to personal epiphanies.
 Most people learn to appreciate the little things in life they had hitherto ignored.
 Others aim higher.

-Sarcoid is an interesting disease whose etiology is unknown but is characterized by non-caseating granulomas.
+Sarcoid is an interesting disease whose etiology is unknown but is characterized by noncaseating granulomas.
 Granulomas are an immunologic response to infections, often fungal or mycobacterial, and I will not be surprised if some day an infectious cause of sarcoid is discovered.
-Same, I will bet, for Crohns, another disease of uncertain origin that has granulomas.
-For as of today, no definite infection has been found to cause sarcoid or Crohns.
+Same, I will bet, for Crohn’s, another disease of uncertain origin that has granulomas.
+For as of today, no definite infection has been found to cause sarcoid or Crohn’s.

 However, Dr. Marshall was intrigued by studies that demonstrated Rickettsia DNA in two patients with sarcoid and by the fact that his disease was worsened by sunlight.
-He then developed an hypothesis, unproven, but interesting, as to the cause of many chronic illnesses.
+He then developed a hypothesis, unproven, but interesting, as to the cause of many chronic illnesses.
 And from there he developed a protocol to treat diseases.

-“intraphagocytic, metagenomic microbiota… The term intraphagocytic refers to the fact that these bacteria have developed the ability to remain alive and proliferate undetected inside the cytoplasm of the cells they infect.
+intraphagocytic, metagenomic microbiota… The term intraphagocytic refers to the fact that these bacteria have developed the ability to remain alive and proliferate undetected inside the cytoplasm of the cells they infect.
 These cells include macrophages, the very cells of the immune system that the body uses to kill invading pathogens…The term metagenomic indicates that there is a tremendous number of different species of these chronic bacterial forms.
 Finally, the term microbiota refers to the fact that these bacteria are also hypothesized to sustain themselves by grouping into communities called biofilms.
-The bacteria inside a biofilm produce a protective matrix that allows them to more effectively evade the immune system and develop resistance to antibiotics.”
+The bacteria inside a biofilm produce a protective matrix that allows them to more effectively evade the immune system and develop resistance to antibiotics.

-It is nice that at least they use the term hypothesis, although redundant, should also include the adjectives untested and unproven.
+It is nice that at least they use the term hypothesis, although redundant, but should also include the adjectives untested and unproven.

-He refers to these infections as TH-1 infections, “after T-helper Type 1 (Th1) immune response.
+He refers to these infections as Th-1 infections, “after T-helper Type 1 (Th1) immune response.
 The T-helper Type 1 (Th1) immune response is usually defined as one which generates significant quantities of the cytokine Interferon-gamma (3).”
-The Th1 is the humoral immune system, Th2 is the B cell, or antibody wing of the immune system.
+Th1 is the humoral wing of the immune system, Th2 is the B cell, or antibody wing of the immune system.
 Many infections are attacked with both Th1 and Th2 and to call pathogens Th1 is false dichotomy and a term only used by Dr. Marshall et. al. It does sound nice and sciency, although no one in the closed minded field of infectious diseases has ever used the term Th-1 infections around me that I can remember.

-These bacteria then interfere with the vitamin D receptor to shut down the immunologic modulation of vitamin D.
+These bacteria then interfere with the vitamin D receptor to shut down the immunologic modulation of vitamin D:

-“Recent molecular modeling research (which has been confirmed by a large amount of clinical data) has shown that levels of 25-D over 20 ng/ml can bind and inactivate the VDR, which subsequently shuts down the innate immune system.
+Recent molecular modeling research (which has been confirmed by a large amount of clinical data) has shown that levels of 25-D over 20 ng/ml can bind and inactivate the VDR [vitamin D receptor], which subsequently shuts down the innate immune system.
 Certain species of bacteria also produce substances that can bind and inactivate the VDR in a manner similar to 25-D. Consequently, people who are infected with the Th1 pathogens and consuming vitamin D are no longer able to produce the AMPs or turn on the innate immune response.
 This allows their bacteria to proliferate and spread.
-(5)”
+(5)

-Bacteria and Vitamin D act together to shut down the immune system and the bacteria take off.
+Bacteria and vitamin D act together to shut down the immune system and the bacteria take off.

-Vitamin D is an important immunomodulator and a pubmed search will reveal an a growing and interesting literature that vitamin D deficiency, increases, note increases, the risk of a variety of infections.
+Vitamin D is an important immunomodulator and a pubmed search will reveal a growing and interesting literature that vitamin D deficiency increases, note increases, the risk of a variety of infections.
 There is a concomitant SCAM literature to suggest that all you need to treat influenza and other infections is to increase your vitamin D intake.
-As found in the Weekly World er, I mean, the Natural News, taking vitamin D helps treat or prevents cancer, stroke, psoriasis, schizophrenia, and depression (8).
+As found in the Weekly World – er, I mean, the Natural News, taking vitamin D helps treat or prevents cancer, stroke, psoriasis, schizophrenia, and depression (8).
 Who are you gonna believe?
 One (or both) of these approaches should be wrong, although I suppose that influenza is a Th-2 pathogen and as such doesn’t count.

 From this untested hypothesis, there is a therapy.

 1) Kill the bacteria with long term (years) of antibiotics like doxycycline like minocycline.
 This is to eradicate the supposed L forms found in the granuloma.
 Unfortunately, the L forms, or even pathogens, have not yet been discovered in most of the diseases treated by the Marshall Protocol.
 And when bacteria have been found in rheumatoid arthritis or sarcoidosis, the studies have not been replicated, which is most annoying.

 This has never been shown to occur either in the test tube or in humans or animals.
 The data to support this, and please read it slowly so it sinks in, is based on a computer model (3).
 Computer simulations, not experiments.
 As the FDA has said “The FDA-approved prescribing information for Valsartan states “Valsartan does not bind to or block other hormone receptors or ion channels known to be important in cardiovascular regulation (3).”
-Again, as a closed minded arrogant tool of the medical industrial complex, I worry about going straight from computer models to treating patients.
+Again, as a closed-minded arrogant tool of the medical-industrial complex, I worry about going straight from computer models to treating patients.
 Wouldn’t do it with an airplane, wouldn’t do it with a medication.

-Some collagen vascular diseases, like lupus, worsen as vitamin d levels decline.
+Some collagen vascular diseases, like lupus, worsen as vitamin D levels decline.
 Multiple sclerosis is improved with vitamin D. A recent review suggests “Epidemiological evidence indicates a significant association between vitamin D deficiency and an increased incidence of several autoimmune diseases (4).”